buddh4/lyvely/packages/applications/docs/docs/dev/framework/policies.md

 }
 ```

-:::info
+:::warning
 When injecting dependencies into your policy, it's advisable to utilize the
 [NestJS ModuleRef](https://docs.nestjs.com/fundamentals/module-ref) mechanism.
 This is recommended since
 your policy will be part of a global policy module rather than the module where it is defined.
 Using `ModuleRef` ensures that dependencies can be correctly resolved within the NestJS application context.
+Also, make
+sure your module exports all services consumed by your policies.
 :::

 ## Export a Policy